zhou-1/Personal/_posts/JavaThinking/HashMap-Set-Table.md

 # Hash Map
 Not ensure thread safe.
 Can use null as key.
 Initial volume is 16.
 Array + Linked list
-<b>HashMap.containsKey() method </b> is used for checking whether specified key map to HashMap, it uses key element as parameter, if element can map in map, it will return true. i.e. hash_map.put(30, "You"); 30 is the key.
 Creating ways:
 HashMap<Character, Integer> HM = new HashMap<Character, Integer>(); //need to mark type in <>
 HashMap HM = new HashMap(); //no need for clarifying type
+<b>HashMap.containsKey() method </b> is used for checking whether specified key map to HashMap, it uses key element as parameter, if element can map in hashmap, it will return true. i.e. hash_map.put(30, "You"); 30 is the key.
+<b>HashMap.getOrDefault(value, defaultValue) </b> method which can use the key value when Map collection contains key, otherwise use default value which normally is 0.